 The building in the photo above is Le Gecko Restaurant but there’s also a Le Gecko Café closer to the lake which is another great spot.

 Tips For Your Sapa Itinerary

 - The same applies to Cat Cat village.
-As you walk down the narrow path to the village, there are places to purchase items which is fine, but do not ‘give away’ your own things to locals.
+As you walk down the narrow path to the village, there are places to purchase items which is fine, but do not encourage begging.

 - As the weather can be pretty unpredictable, give yourself an extra day if possible to be flexible with your options.